techidaily/site-win11-tips/source/_posts/mastering-the-installation-of-google-play-in-w11.md

 ## How to Install Google Play Store on Windows 11

- As discussed earlier, you can[sideload and run Android apps on Windows 11](https://www.makeuseof.com/windows-11-sideload-android-apps/) .
+ As discussed earlier, you can [sideload and run Android apps on Windows 11](https://www.makeuseof.com/windows-11-sideload-android-apps/) .
 However, finding APKs and installing them via the Command Prompt is cumbersome.
 You also need to configure Android Debug Bridge (ADB) to install Android apps.

  You can install a fully functional Google Play Store to remedy this problem.
 Also, this allows you to run Google Play Services-dependent apps.